 Muscle injury—unusual weakness, fatigue, muscle pain, dark yellow or brown urine, decrease in amount of urine

 Redness, blistering, peeling or loosening of the skin, including inside the mouth

 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 What should I watch for while using this medication?

-Your health care provider may tell you to stop taking this medication if you develop muscle problems.
-If your muscle problems do not go away after stopping this medication, contact your health care provider.
+Your care team may tell you to stop taking this medication if you develop muscle problems.
+If your muscle problems do not go away after stopping this medication, contact your care team.